hashmil/ad-jargon/docs/quick-start.md

 ### Common Issues

 **Q: Translation not working?**
 A: Check your OpenRouter API key in `.env.local`.
-The fallback system should still work even without AI.
+The API key is required for all translation functionality.

 **Q: Build failing?**
 A: Ensure you're using Node.js 18+ and all dependencies are installed.